MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 > that use the outdated Node 6 library.
 To support backward compatibility with Node that is currently reached End-of-Life,
 > we provide the self-service methods to install the designated Node runner manually.
 >
-> For more information, see [Node 6 support](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/noderunner.md) for more details.
+> For more information on manually installing the Node 6 runner, see [Node 6 support](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/noderunner.md) for more details.
+>
+> You can also use the [NodeTaskRunnerInstaller@0](/azure/devops/pipelines/tasks/reference/node-task-runner-installer-v0) task in your pipelines that require the outdated Node 6 library.

 ## Azure Virtual Machine Scale Set agents